mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 36:29

-And then [after that] the main subject starts, from this question:
+And then [after that] the main subject starts, from this question.

 > Emperor Wu of Liang asked the great master Bodhidharma, “What is the highest meaning of the holy truths?”